Fabbboy/ylang/README.md

 A basic [Tree-sitter](https://tree-sitter.github.io/) grammar lives in `tree-sitter-sable`.
-After running `npm install` inside this directory you can run `npx tree-sitter generate` to build the parser.
+After running `npm install` inside this directory you can run `tree-sitter generate` to build the parser.
 Editors like VSCode can use this grammar for syntax highlighting.

 ### Using with Neovim